klausman/ACE3/docs/wiki/feature/vehicles.md

 ## 1. Overview

-### 1.1 Speed limiter
+### 1.1 Speed limiter & Cruise Control
-Adds ability to limit the max. speed of any vehicle.
+Adds ability to limit the max speed of any vehicle, or enable cruise control.

 ### 1.2 Engine start delay
 The engine has to be started before the vehicle can move.
 Starting the engine takes aprox.
 1 to 2 seconds.